Molecular, Genetic and Lifecourse Epidemiology (Wellcome)Find a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

+The programme is based within the Population Health Sciences department of Bristol Medical School, but includes supervisors from other departments in the university who are involved in population health research.
 Research in the Department of Population Health Sciences contributes to significant healthcare improvements and policy change around the world.
 It is collaborative and multidisciplinary, with staff coming from a wide range of academic disciplines and clinical specialties.
 Many of our supervisors and students are based in the MRC Integrative Epidemiology Unit, but there are research opportunities with supervisors in a number of other centres and groups within the University.
 Further information can be found on our research webpages.

 PhD projects offered for this programme will relate to at least one of the research themes in the department, but must have a primary focus on molecular, genetic or lifecourse epidemiology.